stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 Index Reports are persisted, and their lifecycle is managed by Scanner.
 Central and Sensor create reports on demand.
 Scanner is responsible for deleting least-recently used reports.

-ScannerV4 will replace ScannerV2 as the container image scanner in Central.
-A new image integration for ScannerV4 will be created and replace ScannerV2's integration (type "clarify"), activated by the feature flag: `ROX_SCANNER_V4_ENABLED`.
-The "clarify" type will continue to be used for orchestrator and node scanning.

 ScannerV4 gRPC endpoints will use GRPC status codes to communicate the return status in case of non-successful responses.

 ScannerV4 will also provide endpoints for health and observability checks, which are not detailed in this ADR.

+In Central, ScannerV4 will replace ScannerV2 as the container image scanner.
+A new image integration for ScannerV4 will be created and replace ScannerV2's integration (type "clarify"), activated by the feature flag.
+The "clarify" type will continue to be used for orchestrator and node scanning.

 ### ScannerV4 API Endpoints